Language Server Protocol

 :'<,'>lua vim.lsp.buf.format()

-Format on save is supported by all major editors (see configuration above).
+Format on save is supported by all major editors.
+See editor configuration sections above for setup instructions.

 Document Outline

-The LSP provides a hierarchical document outline/symbol view showing:
+The LSP provides a hierarchical document outline showing:

 • VSCode: Outline view (sidebar) or breadcrumbs